josef0731/mutational-dark-matter/README.md

-# Somatic variants and deep mutational scanning analysis to map protein-level consequences of different mutational signatures
+# Somatic variants and deep mutational scanning analysis to identify & predict damaging protein variants

 This repository contains all code (python, R markdown workbooks, bash scripts) used to perform this analysis.